 His characters argue with terrifying honesty about guilt, freedom, faith, pride, cruelty, compassion.
 They expose the contradictions inside the human psyche with an intensity that feels uncomfortable.

 Then the neat explanations we normally give for human behaviour begin to look suspiciously shallow.
-A person’s actions appear more complicated, and motives become harder to simplify.
+Actions and motives become harder to simplify.

 Dostoevsky dismantles your certainty about what people are capable of.
 Once that lens enters the mind, it builds the foundation for a healthier an empathetic perspective.

-Other books follow us for a different reason.
+Other books follow us with a different mission.
 They arrive at exactly the right moment.
-I strongly believe that knowledge founds us when we’re ready for it.
+I strongly believe that knowledge founds us when weβre ready for it.Β

 You might read Viktor Frankl during a period when life has become unexpectedly difficult.
 His reflections on meaning do not feel theoretical anymore.
 They speak directly to the experience unfolding around you.